 Pros: Made with a high amount of merino wool — we’re talking 80 percent and not the usual 60 percent found in other winter socks — these hiking socks will withstand the coldest of temperatures.
 The weave it tight, and the extra material in the toe and underfoot means they are comfortable, and no blister should form.

-Cons: Really only a two-season sock due to its construction.
-When the weather gets warmer, these can cause undue sweating and discomfort.
-Gross.
+Cons: These are really only a two-season socks due to their construction.
+When the weather gets warmer, they’ll likely cause undue sweating and discomfort.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.